HRG-OFFICIAL/ApniDukaan-Ecommerce/PROJECT_COMPLETION_FINAL.md

 - Business applications
 - Further development and customization

-**Congratulations! 🎉 The ShopSphere e-commerce platform is complete and ready to use!**
+**Congratulations! 🎉 The ApniDukaan e-commerce platform is complete and ready to use!**